 But helping fugitives is only one role of a solidarity network.
 In many cities in the United States, groups have been organised around helping immigrants and low-income folks (especially people of color) get wages from cheating employers or deposits back from deadbeat landlords.
-Similarly non-hierarchical, their members aren't just 'activists': in fact, many itarian groups themselves, they know how much chaos the loss of their own leaders would be.
-And if you have that kind of leader, the entire network can die when they are targeted.
+Similarly non-hierarchical, their members aren't just 'activists': in fact, many involved are people who've been helped by former actions.